jamesmc1209/BlueBombLauncher/README.md

-To download and use the launcher with an existing bluebomb exploit:
+## To download and use the launcher with an existing bluebomb exploit:

+<i>In all honesty it is easier to delete the entire bluebomb directory and bluebomb-helper.sh and redownload using this guide.</i>

-Delete existing bluebomb folder from /home/ directory.
+-Delete existing bluebomb folder from /home/ directory.
-Open bluebomb-helper.sh with gEdit.
+-Open bluebomb-helper.sh with gEdit.
-Navigate to the function that says download() and replace it with this:
+-Navigate to the function that says download() and replace it with this:

       download() {
     sc 1 "Prerequisites"